lpatruno/stats-fall17/README.md

 ## Welcome to CISC 5420 - Applied Statistics & Probability!

+### Lecture 3
+---
+Yesterday we spent time speaking about different forms of exploratory data analysis.
+After discussing histograms, outliers, effect sizes, and summary statistics (and a few other things), we discussed a [Jupyter notebook](notebooks/Lecture%203.ipynb) I put together applying these ideas to an Austin bikeshare dataset.
+In that notebook I introduced a new Python library, [seaborn](https://seaborn.pydata.org/), which "provides a high-level interface for drawaing attractive statistical graphs."

+Your homework assignment for next class is as follows:

+  1. Read Ch.
+3 of ThinkStats2.
+Please run through the code in the chapters.

+  2. Read Ch.
+2 of OpenStats except section 2.3.

+As always, email me with any questions!

 ### Lecture 2
 ---
 This past week we began to dig into practical techniques for analyzing data.